Robert Brignall

 List of Coauthors

-- Michael Albert, Mike Atkinson, Aistis Atminas, David Bevan, Hojin Choi, Daniel Cocks, Shalosh B. Ekhad, Andrew Elvey Price, Michael Engen, Nicholas Georgiou, Sophie Huczynska, Vít Jelínek, Jisu Jeong, Nicholas Korpelainen, Jan Kynčl, Vadim Lozin, David Marchant, Sang-il Oum, Jay Pantone, Nik Ruškuc, Jakub Sliačan, Rebecca Smith, Juraj Stacho, Vincent Vatter, Rob Waters, Julian West.
+- Michael Albert, Mike Atkinson, Aistis Atminas, David Bevan, Hojin Choi, Daniel Cocks, Shalosh B. Ekhad, Andrew Elvey Price, Michael Engen, Nicholas Georgiou, Sophie Huczynska, Ben Jarvis, Vít Jelínek, Jisu Jeong, Nicholas Korpelainen, Jan Kynčl, Vadim Lozin, David Marchant, Sang-il Oum, Jay Pantone, Nik Ruškuc, Jakub Sliačan, Rebecca Smith, Juraj Stacho, Vincent Vatter, Rob Waters, Julian West.

 PUBLICATIONS